RyanRutkin/autological/README.md

 Yes, we've seen these kinds of queries in production.
 It helps A LOT.

 ## A more complex example
+*This test has been scaled and benchmarked.
+As of 1.0.6, this complex filter preforms at 1 microsend per array entry.*

 Let's set up our `data` object for a more complex example:
 ```
 const data = [